mickfuzz/phd4/_posts/2021-03-27-concrete-frameworks.md

 ## Introduction

-One of the interesting aspects of computing as a subject is the variety of different ways it can be taught.
+Computing as a subject lends itself to being taught in a multitude of ways.
+That's one of the things that makes it fascinating.
 Many sources of inspiration exist for computing teachers promoting diverse approaches to covering the computing curriculum, building skills in programming and developing wider computer science knowledge.
 This chapter highlights the value of some of the more hands-on teaching approaches and will put this into an academic context in an accessible way by drawing on influential and inspirational research and projects in the field of creative computing.

 <!-- not sure about hands on here
 no-one really wants to teach in a hands off way